Black holes, fast scrambling and the breakdown of the equivalence principle: II. Local temperature of a scrambled lattice quantum field

 where the field $\phi_i$ at each lattice site $i$ allows us to form the $N$-dimensional vector $\vec{\phi}= (\phi_1,\cdots,\phi_N)$ with conjugate momentum $\vec{\pi}= (\pi_1,\cdots,\pi_N)$ satisfying $[\phi_i,\pi_{i'}]=i\delta_{ii'}$, with natural units so that $\hbar=1$.
 The interaction matrix $V$ here given by

 The ground state of this Hamiltonian is given by

-see Appendix A. We shall be considering a very much reduced space of random unitaries which correspond simply to random permutations among the lattice sites.
+see Appendix A. We consider a much reduced space of random unitary operators which correspond simply to random permutations among the lattice sites.
 This allows us to easily construct the `scrambled' ground state by the replacement $\vec{\phi}\mapsto P \vec{\phi}$ in Eq.~(\ref{grnd}), for a random permutation operator $P$.

-Consider some local observer weakly coupled to our field at a single lattice site $i$.
+Consider a local observer weakly coupled to our field at a single lattice site $i$.
 We can now ask what will be the expected energy seen by such a local observer when coupled to the permuted ground state above the actual ground state.
 Although each permutation yields a single expected energy, we may consider the distribution of these energies across random permutations.
 Each successive scrambling time induces a new random permutation and consequently a new energy seen by our local observer.
-By fitting this distribution to the Boltzmann distribution we may extract a local temperature $T$ as a function of lattice size $N$ (see for example, Fig.~\ref{fig0}).
-Numerical results of randomly scrambled lattices of up to $N=300$ are shown in Fig.~\ref{fig1}.
+By fitting this distribution to the Boltzmann distribution, we may extract a local temperature $T$ as a function of lattice size $N$ (see the cumulative distribution fit for $N=400$ in Fig.~\ref{fig0}).
+Numerical results of randomly scrambled lattices with $N\le 400$ are shown in Fig.~\ref{fig1}.

-We find that as the number of lattice sites becomes large, the temperature seen by an observer locally coupled to our scrambled scalar field approaches the cutoff scale $O(1/\delta)$; or within an order-of-magnitude or two of that scale.
-Our simplified model of scrambling involves only the permutation of lattice sites, rather than a full blown random unitary applied to the Hilbert space of interest.
+We find that as the number of lattice sites becomes large, the temperature seen by an observer locally coupled to our scrambled scalar field approaches the cutoff scale $O(1/\delta)$; or within an order-of-magnitude of that scale.
+Although our simplified model of scrambling involves only the permutation of lattice sites, rather than full-blown random unitary operators applied to the Hilbert space of interest, the emergence of a very high temperature due to scrambling would be expected to continue to hold for other randomization operations, as well as in higher spacetime dimensions.

-We note that our local observer here is an inertial observer, as our analysis is within 1+1-dimensional Minkowski spacetime.
-Therefore despite the equivalence principle, unitary scrambling of the degrees-of-freedom within some spatial patch will produce a noticeable (presumably approaching a Planck scale) temperature.